 What if My Loved One Was Killed in a Bicycle Accident?

 Sometimes, bicycle accidents cause more than just injuries.
-Innocent people can and do die in bike crashes every day; and if your loved one has passed away because of a bicycle accident, you may seek justice.
+Innocent people can and do die in bike crashes every day, and if your loved one has passed away because of a bicycle accident, you may seek justice.
 Many accident lawyers also practice wrongful death law.
-You can consult with one of these lawyers to bring a wrongful death case on behalf of your loved one.
+You can consult with one of these lawyers to bring a criminal death case on behalf of your loved one.

 You may recover compensation for: